 Hilprand’s Epitaph.
 “Anno domini millesimo quingentesimo / quarto decimo , die vero dudecima mensis Januarii [12 January] obiit honorabilis ac religiosus vir dominus / Hilprandus Brandenburg de Bibraco / donatus professus huius monasterii ac fundator huius capelle, cuius anima requiescat in sancta pace.”

 Books.
 Hilprand is most interesting to us as a first-rate bibliophile.
 His early studies sparked in him a love of learning, and his family and profession provided him the means to amass a library that, by the early sixteenth century, would have been the envy of any noble in Europe.
-According to the Buxheim liber benefactorum from 1508, Hilprand would donate a total of some 450 books to the library over many years.
-His own personal library would add nearly a third to the number of books available to the Carthusian monks in Buxheim by his death in 1514.
+According to the Buxheim liber benefactorum from 1508, Hilprand would donate a total of some 450 books to the library.
+His own personal library would add nearly a third of the number of books available to the Carthusian monks in Buxheim by his death in 1514.
 Along with his books, which were of immense value, he gave money and gifts, including a donation to erect St. Anna’s chapel on the ground floor of the library building in honor of his mother, Anna Klock.
 It can be stated without exaggeration that Hilprand was for Buxheim the single greatest donor in its history.
 Of these 450 or so books, approximately 40 manuscripts and over 100 printed books have been identified.
-They share a particularly striking characteristic in their use of a distinctive and very early printed ex libris bookplate with Hilprand’s coat of arms, as well as an annotation of former ownership and donation by a hand now recognized as that of none other than the prior, Jacob Louber, a man who took a great interest in the library at Buxheim (1502-1514), as he had at Basel (1480-1502).
+They share a particularly striking characteristic in their use of a distinctive and very early printed ex libris bookplate with Hilprand’s coat of arms, as well as an annotation of former ownership and donation by a hand now recognized as none other than the prior, Jacob Louber, a man who took a great interest in the library at Buxheim (1502-1514), as he had at Basel (1480-1502).
 The two had studied together in Basel and no doubt shared a love for books and libraries.